ziglang/gotta-go-fast/README.md

 with a AMD Ryzen 9 5950X 16-Core Processor, an NVMe hard drive, Linux kernel 5.14.14-arch1-1.
 See more CPU details below in the [[CPU Details]] section.

-The measurements are stored in a JSON file which is atomically swapped with updated data when a new benchmark completes.
-After a new benchmark row is added to the dataset, it is pushed to `https://ziglang.org/perf/data.json`.
-The static HTML + JavaScript at https://ziglang.org/perf/ loads `data.json` and presents it in interactive graph form.
+The measurements are stored in a CSV file which is atomically swapped with updated data when a new benchmark completes.
+After a new benchmark row is added to the dataset, it is pushed to `https://ziglang.org/perf/data.csv`.
+The static HTML + JavaScript at https://ziglang.org/perf/ loads `data.csv` and presents it in interactive graph form.

 Each benchmark gets a fixed amount of time allocated: 5 seconds per benchmark.